 Like many things human, however, creativity and critical thinking are not easily or consistently defined.
-The Hewlett Organization’s list of “Deeper Learning Competencies,” for example, identifies creativity not as its own competency but as a tool for thinking critically.
+The William and Flora Hewlett Foundation’s list of “Deeper Learning Competencies,” for example, identifies creativity not as its own competency but as a tool for thinking critically.
 Bloom’s Taxonomy treats the two as separate educational goals, ranking creativity above critical thinking in the progression of intellectual abilities.
 Efforts to pin down these skills are so quickly muddled, one is tempted to fall back on the old Justice Stewart remark regarding obscenity: “I know it when I see it.”
 Unfortunately, that yardstick isn’t much help to teachers or students.

 Definitions of creativity tend toward the broad and vague.
 One of the leading researchers in the area, Robert Sternberg, characterizes creativity as “a decision to buy low and sell high in the world of ideas.”
 While this is itself a creative approach to the problem of defining creativity, it is not a solution easily translated into a rubric.